Your cart is empty.

 For more information on disciplinary matters and what you can do, see our factsheet here: https://wwcsa.org.au/resources/disciplinary-meetings-what-do-i-do/.

-There are laws that protect you from discrimination but they are complex, so it is important that you read the following summary carefully.
+There are laws that protect you from discrimination, but they are complex, so it is important that you read the following summary carefully.

 Fair Work Commission

 In South Australia, political opinion is not protected from discrimination under the Equal Opportunity Act 1984 (SA).
 This means that a worker is not able to make a general protections claim to the Fair Work Commission on the basis of political opinion discrimination.
+They might be entitled to make a claim if there was discrimination based on race, sex, disability, or one of the other grounds for discrimination in South Australia.

 Australian Human Rights Commission (AHRC)